mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.2.2 =
+* Improve dashboard graph.
+* If notifications on updates are disabled, don't send notifications for already notified posts.
+* Fix sending notifications with unicode characters.

 = 1.2.1 =
 * Support VAPID on more configurations (PHP 5.4+, OpenSSL is no longer required).
 * Honor push triggers options for quick edits.